 Frequently Asked Questions about Divorce and Family Law

-How do I file for a divorce?
+How do I file for a divorce in GA?

 In order to file for divorce in Georgia, you must draft a Complaint for Divorce (sometimes called a Petition for Divorce) and file it in the superior court in the proper county along with a payment of around $200.
 Many courts require additional paperwork such as a Domestic Relations Financial Affidavit and a Child Support Worksheet at the time of filing as well.